Bonnie and Clyde: Death car

 Barrow's enthusiasm for cars was evident in a letter he wrote from Tulsa, Oklahoma on April 10, 1934, to Henry Ford: "While I still have got breath in my lungs I will tell you what a dandy car you make.
 I have drove Fords exclusively when I could get away with one.
 For sustained speed and freedom from trouble the Ford has got every other car skinned and even if my business hasn't been strictly legal it don't hurt anything to tell you what a fine car you got in the V-8."
+There are some doubts as to the authenticity of the letter.

 Gang and family members

 In February 1935, Dallas and federal authorities arrested and tried twenty family members and friends for aiding and abetting Barrow and Parker.
 This became known as the "harboring trial" and all twenty either pleaded guilty or were found guilty.
-The two mothers were jailed for thirty days; other sentences ranged from two years' imprisonment (for Floyd Hamilton, brother of Raymond) to one hour in custody (for Barrow's teenage sister Marie).
+The two mothers were jailed for thirty days.
+Other sentences ranged from two years' imprisonment for Floyd Hamilton, brother of Raymond, to one hour in custody for Barrow's teenage sister Marie.
 Other defendants included Blanche, Jones, Methvin, and Parker's sister Billie.

 Blanche was permanently blinded in her left eye during the 1933 shootout at Dexfield Park.
 She was taken into custody on the charge of "assault with intent to kill".
 She was convicted and sentenced to ten years in prison, but was paroled in 1939 for good behavior.
 She returned to Dallas, leaving her life of crime in the past, and lived with her invalid father as his caregiver.
-In 1940, she married Eddie Frasure, worked as a taxi cab dispatcher and a beautician, and completed the terms of her parole one year later.
+In 1940, she married Eddie Frasure.
+She worked as a taxi cab dispatcher and a beautician, and completed the terms of her parole one year later.
 She lived in peace with her husband until he died of cancer in 1969.

 Warren Beatty approached her to purchase the rights to her name for use in the 1967 film Bonnie and Clyde, and she agreed to the original script.
-However, she objected to her characterization by Estelle Parsons in the final film, describing the actress's Academy Award-winning portrayal of her as "a screaming horse's ass".
+She objected to her characterization by Estelle Parsons in the final film, describing the actress's Academy Award-winning portrayal of her as "a screaming horse's ass".
 Despite this, she maintained a firm friendship with Beatty.
 She died from cancer at age 77 on December 24, 1988, and was buried in Dallas's Grove Hill Memorial Park under the name "Blanche B. Frasure".

 Barrow cohorts Hamilton and Palmer, who escaped Eastham in January 1934, were recaptured.
 Both were convicted of murder and executed in the electric chair at Huntsville, Texas on May 10, 1935.